joostkremers/pandoc-mode/docs/index.md

 `--output` on the command line), and it’s available in the transient menu under “Options \| Files”.

-In `pandoc-mode`, the output file setting has three options: the default is to send output to stdout, in which case it is redirected to the buffer `*Pandoc output*`.
-To set an output file name, press `o` and type the name of the output file.
-Alternatively, you can also let Emacs create an output filename for you.
-To choose this option, use a numeric prefix argument, e.g., `C-u 1` (or `M-1`; the actual number is irrelevant).
-The output file name consists of the base name of the input file plus the extensions for the output format, as defined in the user option `pandoc-output-file-extensions`.
+In Pandoc, you can set `output-file` to a file path.
+If you leave the option empty, output is sent to *stdout*.
+In `pandoc-mode`, you can leave the output file option unset, in which case output is redirected to the buffer `*Pandoc output*`.
+You can also set an explicit output filename by pressing `o` in the Files menu and type the name of the output file.

+The output file option in `pandoc-mode` is a bit more versatile, however.
+For one, you can let Emacs create an output filename for you.
+The output file will then be named with the same base name as the input file, combined with a file extension corresponding to the output format, as defined in the user option `pandoc-output-file-extensions`.
+To choose this option, use a numeric prefix argument, e.g., press `C-u 1 o` (or `M-1 o`; the actual number is irrelevant).

-For a few output formats, e.g., `odt` or `docx`, Pandoc does not allow output to be sent to stdout.
+Note that for a few output formats, e.g., `odt` or `docx`, Pandoc does not allow output to be sent to stdout.
 Therefore, in those cases, unless you specify an output filename yourself, Emacs will create an output filename for you even if you did not explicitly ask for one.

-One thing to keep in mind is that the output file you set is by default just the base filename, it does not specify a directory.
-This means that the output file is created in the same directory as the input file.
-With the prefix argument `C-u`, however, you can also store the fully expanded path, if you wish to put the output file in a different directory.
+One thing to keep in mind is that by default, `pandoc-mode` puts the output file in the same directory as the input file.
+If you provide a file name, only the base name is used, the directory part is cut off.

-Alternatively, you can set an output directory in the Files menu.
-This is not actually a Pandoc option, rather it’s a convenience feature of `pandoc-mode`.
-It is mostly useful if you have more than one input file in the same directory and you want all their output files to go to another directory.
-This can be done by creating a project settings file, as discussed below in the section [Settings Files](#settings-files).
+Similarly, if you let Emacs create an output filename, the output is placed in the same directory as the input file.

+If you wish to supply a full path to the output file, use the prefix argument `C-u`.
+In this respect, the output file option works the same way as other file options: without any prefix argument, a path relative to the working directory is stored, with the prefix argument `C-u` an expanded, absolute path is stored.
+Note, though, that a relative path is always relative to the working directory, not to the directories in the option `resource-path` (which would not make sense for the output file).

+`pandoc-mode` also has the option to specify an output *directory*.
+This is not a Pandoc option, and it mostly makes sense in project settings file.
+A project settings file, as discussed below in the section [Settings files](#settings-files), is a settings file that applies to all input files in a directory.
+If you want to place the output files in a different directory, you can set the output directory and let Emacs create the output filename.

-Note that in the Files menu, the output file is usually displayed as a full path, even if you only set the filename itself, without the directory path.
-This is because when Pandoc is called, `pandoc-mode` always passes it a fully expanded file name and the Files menu shows you what that is.
+Note that in the Files menu, the output file is displayed as a full path, even if you only set the filename itself, without the directory path.
+This is because when Pandoc is called, `pandoc-mode` always passes it a fully expanded filename and the Files menu shows you what that is.
 The part that `pandoc-mode` infers is displayed using `font-lock-comment-face`, however, to remind you that you did not set it explicitly.